Shu-rayh/skilllink/README.md

 ## Contributing

-If youâ€™d like to contribute, feel free to fork the repo and submit a pull request with improvements.
+If youd like to contribute, feel free to fork the repo and submit a pull request with improvements.

 ---

 ## License

-This project is licensed under the MIT License â€” see the LICENSE file for details.
+This project is licensed under the MIT License see the LICENSE file for details.